UKCloud/documentation/articles/vmware/vmw-how-locate-vdc.md

 - Providing additional information to help with support call resolution

 This article describes how to find out where your VDC is within the UKCloud platform.
-You can use the VMware Cloud Director tenant portal or the API.
+You can use the VMware Cloud Director Tenant Portal or the API.

 The information provided by the VDC metadata is read-only.
 If you want to change the location of a VDC, raise a Support Request from the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal.

 > [!NOTE]
 > If you want to find the location of a specific VM within a VDC, you can use VM location.
 For more information, see [*How to use VM location*](vmw-how-use-vm-location.md).

-## Finding the location of a VDC
+## Finding the location of a VDC (Tenant Portal)

+You can view a VDC's metadata in the VMware Cloud Director Tenant Portal to find out where the VDC is located.

 1. In the VMware Cloud Director *Virtual Data Center* dashboard, select the VDC that you want to locate.